Ritabrata-Chakraborty/Portfolio/content/publication/clddgan-synthetic-data-2025/index.md

 publication: The Institution of Engineering and Technology (IET) Conference Proceedings
 publication_short: IET 2025

-abstract: "This study explores the use of an Auxiliary Classifier Wasserstein GAN with Gradient Penalty (ACWGAN-GP) for synthetic data generation and fault diagnosis in rotating machinery.
+abstract: "This study explores the use of an Auxiliary Classifier Wasserstein GAN with Gradient Penalty (ACWGAN-GP) for synthetic data generaticontent/publication/synthetic-data-phm-2025on and fault diagnosis in rotating machinery.
 The proposed framework addresses data scarcity and class imbalance by generating diverse time-series signals using a 1D-CNN generator and a Temporal Convolutional Network (TCN)-based discriminator, both enhanced with positional embeddings.
 The discriminator also functions as a fault classifier.
 Statistical similarity metrics, PCC, Cosine Similarity, KL Divergence, and MMD, are used to validate sample quality.
 Experiments on the CWRU-bearing dataset demonstrate improved classification robustness and effectiveness."

 # Summary.
 An optional shortened abstract.
 summary: "This study explores the use of an Auxiliary Classifier Wasserstein GAN with Gradient Penalty (ACWGAN-GP) for synthetic data generation and fault diagnosis in rotating machinery, addressing data scarcity and class imbalance challenges."